zackpi/zackpi.github.io/random/index.md

 layout: random
 ---

-Hello this is a random landing page
+click this button if you dare